 Calculating Your Foreign Earned Income

-As an American abroad, you may ask how to calculate your foreign earned income, for the FEIE.
+As an American abroad, you may ask how to calculate your foreign-earned income for the FEIE.
 We have an example here:

-Pension Funds, Interest and Capital Gains
+Are Pension Funds, Interest, and Capital Gains Eligible?

 The Foreign Housing Exclusion can allow excluding qualified housing expenses like rent, utilities, or repairs from taxation.
-Check out this blog to learn more about this feature for families.

 Income Not Covered in Foreign Earned Income Exclusion